hanabi/hanabi.github.io/docs/level-9.md

 - Normally, when a player performs a *Gentleman's Discard*, they know the **exact** identity of the card that they are discarding.
 - However, sometimes a *Gentleman's Discard* can occur where, from your perspective, the card could have been two different things.
 Does this mean that the *Gentleman's Discard* "gets" **both** of the cards?
 - No, it does not.
-By convention, even if it looks like the player could not have known the true identity of the card, the *Gentleman's Discard* only gets the specific other matching card.
+Even if it looks like the player could not have known the true identity of the card, the *Gentleman's Discard* only gets the specific other matching card.
 (The reason for this is that it allows players to act upon asymmetric information.)
 - For example, in a 3-player game:
   - Red 1 and blue 1 are played on the stacks.
   - Alice clues Bob number 2, which touches a red 2 on slot 1.
 This is a *Play Clue* on the 2.
 Thus, this is a globally known red 2 or blue 2.
 Alice right-clicks the card and writes a note of "r2, b2".